MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

 ## Add conditional logic to a CATCH block

-1. Modify the T-SQL code you used previously so it looks like this:
+1. Modify the T-SQL code you used previously so it looks like the following:

 ```
 DECLARE @num varchar(20) = 'A';